twmeehan/matter-tests/README.md

 #### How to run the code

 1. Set up your simulation parameters and initial state in `mpm.cpp`.
 The default `mpm.cpp` file in the master branch sets up a simple granular collapse and explains the main options.
 In the `examples` folder, other examples are presented (to use one of these examples, simply copy it into the `src` folder and rename it `mpm.cpp`).
+In `tools.hpp`, the user must specify the dimension of the simulation (defualt: 2D) and order of interpolation (default: quadratic).

 2. Create a build directory: `mkdir build`